How to avoid getting sick in India

 - Berocca – sometimes when you are feeling ordinary it just helps to have a lift.

-- Hand sanitiserby the bucketload.
-We used this constantly.
+- Hand sanitiser – by the bucketload.
+We used this constantly, even before the world was introduced to Covid-19!

 - Anti-bacterial wipes – we also had plenty of these on hand, using them to not only wipe our hands but cutlery, plates, bottle tops and glasses as well.

-- Tissues and toilet paper/toilet wipes.
-We didn’t know where we might be if we were unwell and with toilet paper not common in India, they were valuable items to pack.
+- Tissues and toilet wipes – we didn’t know where we might be if we were unwell and with toilet paper not common in India, they were valuable items to pack.

 - Saline nose spray – pollution is everywhere in India so having this was useful during the day and whilst travelling on the trains and planes as well.
 It also helps to keep some of the airborne bugs away that cause colds etc.